zeroflucs-given/charybdis/README.md

 | `metadata`  | Metadata objects and model structure detail. |
 | `tables`    | A table-management helper for simplified working with tables in other programs. |

+### Prerequisites
+Our currently supported verisons are:

+- ScyllaDB 4.5.x onward
+- Golang 1.18 onward (as we use generics)

 ### Installing Package
 To install:

 ```
 go get -u github.com/zeroflucs-given/charybdis
 ```

+### Concepts
+The definitions of your ScyllaDB tables are represented in the `metadata` objects.
+You can either create these through reflecting over a type (i.e. Struct to definition generation) or by hand-specifying a `TableSpecification`.

+Once you've got a definition, you can use the `tables` package to create a `TableManager[T]` that will provide the various helper methods for most commonly used operations.

+If you want to have automatic schema management, the `generator` package contains code that will generate DDL statements, as well as a `tables` integration that lets you automatically initialize the keyspace and table definitins.

 ---